WASHINGTON - Beyonce was serenading upstairs. Marc Anthony was holding court down the hall. And Oprah was reportedly partying across town.

-Last night's Mid-Atlantic Inaugural Ball at the Walter E. Washington Convention Center might have been a bit lacking in star power for its guests, who included ticket holders from Maryland, but few if any complained.
+Yes, last night's Mid-Atlantic Inaugural Ball at the Walter E. Washington Convention Center was lacking a bit of star power for its guests, which included ticket holders from Maryland, but few if any complained.

-His brief appearance was what many first-time ballgoers, like Rob Calhorn and Kimberly Cooper of Chantilly, Va., had been waiting for all night.
-They had watched Obama's swearing-in from a distance yesterday, but at the ball they would be in visual range.
+It was one of 10 official inaugural balls President Barack Obama and Vice President Joe Biden were guaranteed to attend.
+(Obama was set to arrive a little after midnight.)
+His attendance was the chief selling point for many first-time ball-goers like Rob Calhorn and Kimberly Cooper of Chantilly, Va.
+They had watched Obama's swearing-in from a distance yesterday morning, but at the ball they would be in visual range.
 "It's all about being in the same room as the president," Calhorn said.

-While Obama was the drawing card, other political celebrities mingled in the crowd, including Maryland Gov. Martin O'Malley, New York Attorney General Andrew M. Cuomo, New York Gov. David A. Paterson, House Majority Leader Steny H. Hoyer, New York Sen. Charles E. Schumer and Democratic strategist Terry McAuliffe.
+While Obama was the drawing card, other political celebrities mingled in the crowd, including Maryland Gov. Martin O'Malley, New York Attorney General Andrew M. Cuomo, New York Gov. David A. Paterson, House Majority Leader Steny H. Hoyer, New York Sen. Charles E. Schumer and Demoratic stategist Terry McAuliffe.

 The ball was for residents of Maryland, Virginia, New York, New Jersey, West Virginia and Washington, D.C., and the tickets cost $150 each.
 More adult prom than elegant soiree, it featured buffet-style pasta and a long line for the cash bar.

-A jam band might have been an unusual choice for a ball, but the group had its fans, including Abby Penskey of Kensington.
+A jam band may have been an unusual choice for a ball, but not one without its fans, including Abby Penskey of Kensington.
 "I really thought about wearing my Birkenstocks under this dress," she said with a smile.

 Early in the evening, attendees staked out positions around the stage to get a good look of the president and first lady.
 The area got so crowded that a second dance floor had to be opened to give those who wanted to dance the chance.